-The first time I visited Madrid I have to admit I was a hopeless tourist.
-Having done minimal research before making the trip up from Seville, my study abroad buddies and I booked a cheap youth hostel and wandered aimlessly through the city hoping to see something interesting.
+The first time I visited Madrid, I have to admit I was a hopeless tourist.
+Having done minimal research before making the trip up from Seville, my study-abroad buddies and I booked a cheap youth hostel and wandered aimlessly through the city hoping to see something interesting.
 The result: an absolutely underwhelming impression of the Spanish capital.

-See also: Guide to eating in Madrid
+See Also: The Ultimate Guide to Eating in Madrid

-From the iconic Puerta del Sol square which marks the "center of Spain” down to the bustling Gran Via (Madrid's main avenue), downtown Madrid is always full of energy.
+From the iconic Puerta del Sol square, which marks the "center of Spain," down to the bustling Gran Vía (Madrid's main avenue), downtown Madrid is always full of energy.

 Where to Eat: No trip to Madrid would be complete without a steaming cup of the city's traditional thick hot chocolate with crunchy churros.
-One of the best spots in the city to indulge in this treat is Chocolateria San Gines just off of Calle Mayor at Pasadizo de San Ginés, 5.
+One of the best spots in the city to indulge in this treat is Chocolatería San Ginés, just off of Calle Mayor at Pasadizo de San Ginés, 5.

 Insider Tip: To experience Madrid's amazing food in one experience, try a Devour Madrid Food Tour!

-Madrid de los Austrias/ La Latina
+Where to Stay in Madrid de los Austrias & La Latina